 |More than 30||Obese|

-How to maintain a healthy bodyweight
+How to maintain a healthy weight

 Avoid fad diets and extreme exercise plans.
 Being active and following a healthy eating and drinking plan most of the time is a good start.
-If you need more help, see your general practitioner (GP) or find a dietitian.
+If you need more help, see your general practitioner (GP) or a dietitian.

 Supporting healthy lifestyles: Government policies can influence the food environment, how and where food is priced, marketed and sold; and the physical environment, how easy it is to be active.
 Read more about supporting healthy lifestyles.